Jamm02/linux-devkit-dev/README.md

 	fw_payload.elf - The U-Boot bootloaders ELF image (Can be started in GDB). fw_payload.bin - The Binary image of U-Boot bootloader.

-In the SD Card format it to ext4 filesystem and extract the rootfs.tar in the Second partition of the disk.
-Create another directory called as "boot" in the first partiton of the disk and copy uImage and shakti_100t.dtb from the Output directory generated to the "boot" directory created.
-And in the Third Partition, add the code.mem file, and start using Linux from SD-Boot.
+n the SD Card create the following partitions:

+	p1 - ext4 filesystem  - Label: RFS   - extract the rootfs.tar in output directory (command to extract: tar -xvf rootfs.tar -C /mnt/card)
+	p2 - ext4 filesystem  - Label: BOOT1 - create a directory called \"boot\" and copy the shakti_100t.dtb and uImage to it.
+	p3 - fat32 filesystem - Label: BOOT  - copy the code.mem into the fat32 partition(p3) of the SD Card.

 To start Linux from SD Card, Start the fw_payload.elf through GDB and enter "Boot" in the prompt.